Does Your House Have High Water Pressure?

 Water pressure refers to how fast the water goes through your pipes and out of your faucets or showerheads.
 The standard water pressure for a typical residential house is 80 psi (pounds per square inch).
 You can easily test the pressure of your home’s water using a water pressure gauge.

 When the plumbing of a home is being installed, it’s done according to a specific standard of plumbing.
-These standards can be shifted because of high water pressure, which means the pipes and fixtures that make up your plumbing won’t be able to function under the pressure that they were designed for and can be damaged because of it.
+If the water pressure exceeds these standards, the pipes and fixtures that make up your plumbing will be under a higher pressure than they were designed for and can be damaged because of it.

 Signs of High Water Pressure

-The following are some of the signs that you have high water pressure:
+The following are some of the signs that your home’s water pressure is too high:

 How To Fix High Water Pressure

 Even if you haven’t noticed that your home’s water is coming out of your faucets and showerheads at a fast rate, you may notice some of the other signs of high water pressure.
-If you do, then you’re going to want to check the psi.
-If it’s above 80, you’ll need to reduce the water pressure to help preserve your plumbing system and appliances.
+If you do, check the psi.
+If it’s above the standard 80 psi, you’ll need to reduce the water pressure to help preserve your plumbing system and appliances.

-The team at Stang Plumbing & Heating can also help you with your hard water pressure problems.
-Call us at 301-926-1462 to schedule an appointment with an expert plumber in the Montgomery County area.
+The team at Stang Plumbing & Heating can also help you with your high water pressure problems.
+Call us at (301) 926-1462 or contact us online to schedule an appointment with an expert plumber in Gaithersburg.

 Have High Water Pressure in Maryland?